MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 3. In the Create Group dialog box, enter the following:

-        1. Name: Enter a unique name for your group such as "oci-group” Note that the group name cannot contain spaces.
+        1. Name: Enter a unique name for your group, such as "oci-group” Note that the group name cannot contain spaces.

-        2. Description: Enter a description (for example, “New group for oci users”).
+        2. Description: Enter a description (for example, “New group for OCI users”).

         3. Click Submit.